stevenocchipinti/blog/src/content/travel/2014-bali/2014-11-23-day-6-farewell-bali.md

 ---
-title: Day 6 - Farewell Bali
+title: Day 6
+subtitle: Farewell Bali
 description: My holiday in Bali was sadly coming to a close.
 Unfortunately the sunburn from yesterdays snorkelling prevented me from having the greatest...
 pubDate: "Nov 23 2014"
 source: https://bali2014.stevenocchipinti.com/2014/11/day-6-farewell-bali.html